hehonglu123/hehonglu123.github.io/readme.md

 ### Usage:
 Make sure have the m1k service running!

 Simply open the index.html with FireFox browser.
 Or go to https://hehonglu123.github.io/m1k_rr_web/.

+At the top left, input your IP address of the service.